Alexander-Shum/Alexander-Shum/README.md

   </a>
 </div>

-A passionate java developer🚀 having an experience of building android and desktop applications.
+A passionate java developer🚀 having an experience of building android, web, REST applications.
 Also have experience python development.
 ---
 ### :man_technologist: About Me :
 I am Java Developer from Russia.